-Dry eye is a medical condition in which the eyes do not produce enough tears to lubricate the eyes properly.
-The symptoms are typically mild and include irritation and sensitivity to light.
-However, dry eye can lead to more serious complications if a person does not get treatment.
+Dry eye is when eyes do not produce enough tears to lubricate the eyes.
+The symptoms include irritation and sensitivity to light.
+Without treatment, it can lead to more serious complications, including vision loss.

 In extreme cases, dry eye may damage the eyes or cause an infection.
 These complications can cause partial vision loss or blindness if they occur.